lkgbeda/BCB456_Final_Project/Author (s)- YEAR.md

 Replication Authors: Lakpa Sherpa, Faizo Kasule, Kofi Antwi Appiagyei, Lucky Kofi Gbeda, and Rishaniya Parthasarathy Replication date: 09May2025
 ## Original Study
-The study was studied why tea plat (_Camellia sinesis_ L.) are resistant to _Agrobacterium_-mediated transformation (AMT), a critical tool for genetic modification.
-By comparing AMT in tea leaves to the highly transformable tobacco (Nicotiana benthamiana), the authors identify physical and molecular barriers in tea that disrupt _Agrobacterium_ infection, that make it recalcitrant to AMT.
+The study examines why the tea plant (_Camellia sinesis_ L.) is resistant to _Agrobacterium_-mediated transformation (AMT), a critical tool for genetic modification.
+By comparing AMT in tea leaves to the highly transformable tobacco (_Nicotiana benthamiana_), the authors identify physical and molecular barriers in tea that disrupt _Agrobacterium_ infection, that make it recalcitrant to AMT.
 ## Methods:
 1. Bacterial culture: _Agrobacterium tumefaciens_ strain GV3101 was cultured in LB medium at 28 degree Celsius overnight (200 rpm).
 2. Tea and tobacco leaf disc (0.5cm x 0.5cm) were soaked in bacterial suspension for 20 mins